TomSpeedy/ClusterProcessor/README.md

 *Filters - abstract class vs interview*

 For the filters I chose a different approach.
 Because of the fact that creating the Cluster object is 'time and space expensive' if done on huge collection of Clusters, I chose to sequentially read data for each cluster in .cl file (that is done in the method .Process()) and for each line in .cl file a method .MatchesFilter() is called (implemented differently for each specific filter).
+This is implemented by ClusterInfoCollection : IEnumerable\<ClusterInfo\> which represents lazy enumerated collection.
 This way each filter is provided by reasonably fast iterating algorithm and only implement its own condition of accepting the cluster. (the reason why I preferred an abstract class over an interface)

 *Multifilter*